basnijholt/nijho.lt/content/post/btrfs-to-zfs/index.md

 Passing that test proves the generated logic.
 It does not prove the backup, which is where the real risk lives.

+## The recovery kit

+A restore that starts with "first, log in to the dead machine and fetch the credentials" is not a restore plan.
+So everything a bare reinstall needs lives in a small recovery kit on two other machines in the house, permissions locked down: the restic password and SSH key that reach the repository, the staged restore script, a couple of verification scripts, and the PC's SSH host keys.
+The host keys matter more than they look: the reinstalled machine comes back with its old identity, so no client complains and nothing in the fleet needs to be taught to trust a new machine.
+A munge key and a README round it out.

 ## Trusting the backup enough to wipe the disk

 My recovery story has two layers.